Zuras

 Zuras is a fictional character appearing in American comic books published by Marvel Comics.
 The character is depicted as a member of the Eternals who is the uncle of Thanos and Starfox.

+Created by Martin A. Bursten and Jack Kirby, the character first appeared as Jupiter in Red Raven Comics #1 (August 1940), but was later reintroduced as Zuras in The Eternals #5 (November 1976).

 Publication history

 Zuras first appeared in The Eternals #5 (November 1976), and was created by Jack Kirby.

-Marvel Comics continuity was later retconned so that the character presented as the mythological god Jupiter, introduced in Red Raven Comics #1 (August 1940), was, in fact, Zuras.
+Marvel Comics continuity was later retconned so that the character presented as the mythological god Jupiter, introduced in Red Raven Comics #1 ("Mercury in the 20th Century" by artist Kirby and writer Martin A. Bursten; August 1940), was, in fact, Zuras.